 - If you selected Third party certificates, select a certificate from the Certificate drop-down list.

-- If you want to use a certificate authority (CA) to validate the client certificate, select the Validate client certificate check box and select a CA certificate from the CA Certificate drop-down list.
+- To use a certificate authority (CA) to validate the client certificate, select the Validate client certificate check box.
+Select a CA certificate from the CA Certificate drop-down list.

 For more information about certificates, see About Certificates.